-aneroid

-Paste-like sealants that cure (harden) without exposure to air.
-A device used to sense light pressure conditions.
-The term is used to describe manifold boost sensors that limit fueling until there is sufficient boost air to combust it and usually consists of a diaphragm, spring, and fuel-limiting mechanism.
+aneroid A device used to sense light pressure conditions.
+The term is used to describe manifold boost sensors that limit fueling until there is sufficient boost air to combust it and usually consists of a diaphragm, spring, and fuellimiting mechanism.